rishit-singh/VoidNote/README.md

    ```

 2. **Open your browser**
-   Navigate to `http://localhost:3000` to start using YapNote
+   Navigate to `http://localhost:3000` to start using VoidNote

-## 🤝 Contributing
+## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)